jouellnyc/UART/esp32_rs485/README.md

 ### Changes to the Basic UART code

-- We need to use GPIO to turn on/off the DE/RE voltage to send / receive as appropriate.
+- We need to use GPIO to set DE/RE pins high/low  to send/receive as appropriate.
 - We do that with the orange GPIO 4 pin jumpered to DE/RE as mentioned above.